 For each day, we took the load profile ("input_load_mw"), the battery charging ("storage_charging_mw"), and the total generation ("total_generation_mw") from the file loads_and_power_balance.csv and we aggregated them by "timepoint_id" just for the CAISO zone.
-Then, we calculated the net imports by subtracting the exports "unspecified_power_negative_direction" from the imports "unspecified_power_positive_direction" from the file transmit_power.csv.
+Then, we calculated the net imports by subtracting the exports "unspecified_power_negative_direction" from the file transmit_power.csv.
 Lastly, we did the same procedure for the curtailed electricity as mentioned above but aggregating it by "timepoint_id".